SESYNC-ci/online-data-with-R-lesson/docs/_slides/api.md

 ## Response Content

-First, use `httr::content()` to retrieve the JSON content of the response as a character vector, then `jsonlite::fromJSON()` to convert it to a data frame.
+First, use `httr::content()` to retrieve the JSON content of the response.
+Use `as = 'text'` to get the content as a character vector.
+Then use `jsonlite::fromJSON()` to convert to tabular format.